-The increased globalization of food systems and supply chains, coupled with a growing interest in sustainable and ethical shopping, means it is more important than ever to have transparency on where (and how) goods are grown, processed, and manufactured.
-The overall sustainability of a product involves the assessment of multiple variables, including raw materials extraction, greenhouse gas emissions from production and transport, disposal or end-of-use, energy and water needs for production, treatment of workers along the supply chain, and much more.
-Where a specific product, or ingredient, is produced can play a role in determining many of those variables as certain regions and industries may be at higher risk of slave labor or more likely to produce foods contaminated with heavy metals, pesticides, or other contaminants.
-Very
+The increased globalization of food systems and supply chains, coupled with a growing interest in sustainable and responsible shopping, means it is more important than ever to have transparency on where (and how) goods are grown, processed, and manufactured.1,ii The overall sustainability of a product involves the assessment of multiple variables, including raw materials extraction, greenhouse gas emissions from production and transport, disposal or end-of-use, energy and water needs for production, and treatment of workers who grow or make the product.iii Where a specific product, or ingredient, is produced can play a role in determining many of those variables as certain regions and industries may be at higher risk of slave labor or more likely to produce foods contaminated with heavy metals, pesticides, or other contaminants.iv,v

 Accurate and clear labeling of where goods are made is not only important for consumer choice but also transparency and prevention of fraudulent or misbranded products being sold in stores.
-Transparency, in turn, helps ensure accountability that manufacturers and suppliers are truthful in their product sustainability claims.
-Vi, Viii Strong regulations and oversight, proper documentation, and leveraging supply chain traceability technology (e.g., blockchain) are essential tools to mitigate fraud and protect consumers from potentially unsafe, defective, or counterfeit products.
-Viii, ix Third-party certifications, especially ones that conduct independent audits, can also help provide accountability for sustainability claims, protect against fraud, and improve traceability in supply chains.
-X, Xi
+Transparency, in turn, helps ensure accountability that manufacturers and suppliers are truthful in their product sustainability claims.vi,vii Strong regulations and oversight, proper documentation, and leveraging supply chain traceability technology (e.g., blockchain) are essential tools to mitigate fraud and protect consumers from potentially unsafe, defective, or counterfeit products.viii,ix Third-party certifications, especially ones that conduct independent audits, can also help provide accountability for sustainability claims, protect against fraud, and improve traceability in supply chains.x,xi

-Supporting local businesses has also become important to many shoppers, intersecting with the push for ethically produced goods.
-XII Transparent labeling of where ingredients are grown and where products are made allows shoppers to make informed choices about where they spend their money and shop.
+Supporting local businesses has also become important to many shoppers, intersecting with the push for ethically produced goods.xii Transparent labeling of where ingredients are grown and where products are made allows shoppers to make informed choices about where they spend their money and shop.